TydVirTaal/tydvirtaal.github.io/_pages/getting-into-IT-the-roadmap.md

 *Last updated: 2021/09/18*

+A detailed, real-time plan and progress tracker can be seen in my [Notion Dashboard](https://opposite-guava-d65.notion.site/Getting-into-IT-Learning-and-Project-Management-b3171e0f2d024efd8f80410cdd6fcd47).
+{: .notice}

 I'd like to transition into a career in IT (from a finance/project management background), and this is my plan to get there.

 I want to do this because I should've started years ago - I've always been drawn to tech, I love systems thinking and my brain really needs to learn things and work through different problems to enjoy itself.

-A more detailed, real-time plan can be seen in my [Notion Dashboard](https://opposite-guava-d65.notion.site/Getting-into-IT-Learning-and-Project-Management-b3171e0f2d024efd8f80410cdd6fcd47).
-{: .notice}

 ### Existing Skills